Toggle menu

 If you don't want to become an employer

 You could choose to hire care workers through an agency instead.
-This removes the legal obligations of being an employer, but could:
+This removes the legal obligations of being an employer, but it could:

 • cost you more money

-• remove some of the benefits - such as having the same person provide your care
+• remove some of the benefits, such as having the same person provide your care

 Read more about getting help from a paid carer or personal assistant.